 The first doctors Melissa saw didn’t make things easier for her.
 She was put on a very strict diet that lead to rapid weight loss and anemia.

-“I felt like they just gave me a cookie cutter regimen to follow.
+“I felt like they just gave me a cookie cutter regiment to follow.
 I wasn’t overweight to begin with and now my ribs were practically sticking out and I had no energy.
 I finally had to say to the doctor, ‘Look, I’m hungry.
 I’m going to eat something right now.’”